-The graduate advisor should submit a letter of support for the prospective applicant along with a copy of their PhD application materials to the GSBS Office.
+A graduate faculty member or graduate program advisor should submit a letter of support for the prospective applicant.
 The letter of support should include previous experience in research and evidence of the applicant's exceptional academic ability and potential for research excellence.
 Programs may submit more than one applicant.